 Capital expenditure is different from revenue expenditure.
 It is money spent on creating or improving "fixed assets" (principally buildings and roads) which will benefit the Council and the services it provides for many years into the future.
-It also includes monies not spent on Council assets but, for example, on private housing and church schools.
+It also includes capital grants provided by the Council which are not spent on Council assets, but may be given for example to local businesses or residents with specific needs (e.g. economic regeneration and housing grants).

-The Council spent £47.0m during the year on its fixed assets and capital grants and advances.
-Because the benefits of capital expenditure extend beyond one year, it would be unfair to expect council taxpayers to meet in full costs which are going to benefit future generations.
-Other than a relatively small amount of funding from revenue budgets (mainly provided by individual schools), and sums specifically built up in reserves, the Council doesn't finance its capital spending from council tax, but from a mixture of borrowing, grants, and capital receipts (the monies raised by selling capital assets such as buildings and parcels of land).
+The Council spent £44.7m during the year on its fixed assets and capital grants advances.
+Because and the benefits of capital expenditure extend beyond one year, it would be unfair to expect council taxpayers to meet in full costs which are going to benefit future generations.
+Other than a relatively small amount of fundina from revenue budgets (mainly provided by individual schools), and sums specifically built up in reserves, the Council doesn't finance its capital spending from council tax, but from a mixture of borrowing, grants, and capital receipts (the monies raised by selling capital assets such as buildings and parcels of land).